Total Posts:2|Showing Posts:1-2

 Annie: She has written all over her face!

-If you ever just want someone to vent, rant, or have a conversation with about anything troubling you, my PMs are always open.
+If you ever just want someone to vent, rant, or discuss anything troubling you, my PMs are always open.
 Have a fabulous day!

 The Clown Queen of DDO